What to do with an old 401(k)

 - Roll over to a Fidelity IRA

-Roll over to Fidelity and consolidate your retirement accounts in one place while continuing tax-deferred growth potential.1 You'll get a wide range of investment options that cost only $4.95 per online U.S. equity trade.*
+Roll over to Fidelity and consolidate your retirement accounts in one place while continuing tax-deferred growth potential.1 You'll get a wide range of investment options including $0 commissions for online US stock trades.*

 Roll over to Fidelity now

 - Roll over to a new workplace plan

 If allowed, this option lets you consolidate your 401(k)s into one account while continuing tax-deferred growth potential.
 Investment options vary by plan.2

 - Stay in your old workplace plan